How often do you clean your bathroom?

 Don’t forget the ceiling while cleaning the bathroom.
 Start by dusting grime, dust, and mildew from the surface using an extendable brush.
 If the ceiling is stained, you can then use hot water and white vinegar to clean it off.
 Damp a mop in the hot water solution then wipe the stains until clean.

-Final Thoughts
+Concluding Thoughts